 Contracted agencies used different survey practices

 To understand the enumeration mechanisms adopted by different agencies, we interviewed two agencies, Egmac Capital and REPL.
-The former was contracted under the local authority and surveyed sector 10A and 56, the latter was contracted by the state government and surveyed the whole of Gurugram.
+The former was contracted under the local authority and surveyed sectors 10A and 56, the latter was contracted by the state government and surveyed the whole of Gurugram.

 While Egmac Capital carried out a survey using physical forms, REPL used an app called the REPL Survey.
 The application allowed the agency to geotag the individual vending spot of all vendors.
 Figure 2 lists the differences in practices followed by the two agencies.